FIWARE/contribution-requirements/docs/GE_Requirements.md

     auto-merge their contributions.
 -   Before merging an open Pull Request Travis status **MUST** be green.

+## Testing Requirements

+A FIWARE GE **MUST** include a suite of functional tests that allow to verify the proper integration with the FIWARE Context Broker GE.

 ## Publication Requirements

 -   The SCM Tool **MUST** be [Github.com](https://github.com).